CodyEngel/GoByExample/README.md

 21. [Channel Buffering](https://gobyexample.com/channel-buffering) by default channels are unbuffered, meaning that they will only accept sends (chan <-) if there is a corresponding receive (<- chan) ready to receive the sent value.
 Buffered channels accept a limited number of values without a corresponding receiver for those values.
 [Source](/main/channel-buffering.go)
+22. [Channel Synchronization](https://gobyexample.com/channel-synchronization) we can use channels to synchronize execution across goroutines.
+Here’s an example of using a blocking receive to wait for a goroutine to finish.
+When waiting for multiple goroutines to finish, you may prefer to use a WaitGroup.
+[Source](/main/channel-synchronization.go)